UW-POLS501/2018/content/_index.md

 However you need to confirm that you will be able to assemble a dataset to test a specific research hypothesis within the time constraints of this course, because you will be using it throughout the course.
 If that seems unlikely, you will need to choose a different project.

-### Assignments

-There will be *approximately* weekly assignments.
-Except when otherwise indicated, assignments will be announced by the start of class on Tuesday, and will be due prior to the start of class the next week.
-Assignments can consist of data analysis, substantive questions.

-No late homework will accepted except in the case of a documented emergency.
+-->

-## Scale
+## Evaluation

-Students will be evaluated on the whole of their work in this course with an emphasis on the final paper.
+Students will be evaluated on the whole of their work in this course.

 For this course, grades on the 4.0 scale have the following interpretation: